Miniature Schnauzer Health

 In order to get a full picture, it is important that we capture data about healthy dogs, those who have encountered health problems as well as those that have died.
 All information will be treated in the strictest of confidence and we would encourage all Schnauzer owners to contribute to the Annual Breed health Survey which can be found http://www.schnauzerhealthsurvey.org.uk

-Details for both the eye can be found on the link “Health Testing” below.
+Details for both Hereditary Eye Problems and MAC can be found on the link “Health Testing” below.

 Health Testing - Miniature Schnauzers